olgagraf/olgagraf.github.io/_posts/2020-11-26-universal-approximation-theorem.md

 ## The Formal Statement
 Let us start with defining our neural network and formalizing the theorem statement.

+We consider a feedforward network with $n$ neurons in the input layer, $m$ neurons in the hidden layer, a single neuron in the output layer and some activation function $\phi$ (e.g., sigmoid or ReLU).
+We can write it down in a compact way,

 <img src="https://render.githubusercontent.com/render/math?math=%5Clarge+%5Cdisplaystyle+%5Cmathbf%7Bw%7D_i%2C+%5Cmathbf%7Bx%7D+%5Cin+%5Cmathbb%7BR%7D%5En">

 <!---